Applications for SCAI's Early Career Research Grants 2022 Have Closed

-We understand how difficult it can be to access funding to support research early in your career.
-We know that contributions to research from our members change the face of practice in interventional cardiology.
-SCAI is committed to supporting Interventional Cardiology across the breadth of the specialty and you across the arc of your career.
+At SCAI, we know that contributions from our members change the face of practice in interventional cardiology, but how difficult it can be for you to access funding to support research projects early in your professional development.
+Therefore, we are committed to helping interventional cardiology across the breadth of the specialty and you across the arc of your career.

 As the CVD morbidity and mortality in the US continue to rise, federal funding dedicated to CVD research has remained relatively stagnant.

 Proposed research must have relevance to one or more of the following areas related to personalizing or tailoring the vascular patient care journey:

 - Intravascular imaging with OCT as a diagnostic or as a tool to guide & optimize endovascular or percutaneous coronary intervention

 - Epicardial or microvascular coronary physiology assessments, for example in management of patients with INOCA

 Research relevant to one or more of the following areas related to coronary/peripheral calcium modification:

 - Investigation of diagnostic imaging or screening protocols to identify vessel calcification prior to angiogram

 - OCT/IVUS analysis quantifying prevalence of concentric, eccentric, and nodular calcium morphologies

 Or one or more of the following areas related to CLI